JiaoXianjun/hackrf/Readme.md

+An example of how to interface with 1602 LCD and UART.
+By Xianjun Jiao (putaoshu@gmail.com)

+See detailed introduction here: [http://sdr-x.github.io/UART1602LCD/](http://sdr-x.github.io/UART1602LCD/)

 This repository contains hardware designs and software for HackRF, a project to produce a low cost, open source software radio platform.